2024 Pacific typhoon season: Philippines

 During the season, PAGASA used its own naming scheme for the 18 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that was last used during 2020 and are scheduled to be used again during 2028.
+This was the same list used during the 2020 and are scheduled to be used again during 2028.
 All of the names are the same except Aghon, Querubin, Romina and Upang which replaced the names Ambo, Quinta, Rolly and Ulysses after they were retired.
 The names Aghon, Querubin, and Romina were used for the first (and only, in the case of Aghon) time this year.

 Retirement

-On February 20, 2025, PAGASA announced that the names Aghon, Enteng, Julian, Kristine, Leon, Nika, Ofel, and Pepito would be retired from the naming list, after they all caused over ₱1 billion in damages to the Philippines.
-They will be replaced on the naming list with Amuyao, Edring, Josefa, Kidul, Lekep, Nanolay, Onos and Puwok respectively.
-These new names will first be used in the 2028 season.
+On February 20, 2025, PAGASA announced that the names Aghon, Enteng, Julian, Kristine, Leon, Nika, Ofel, and Pepito would be retired from the naming list, as they all caused over ₱1 billion in damages to the Philippines, and they will not be used again.
+They were replaced with Amuyao, Edring, Josefa, Kidul, Lekep, Nanolay, Onos and Puwok respectively for the 2028 season.

-With a total of eight names, this set a new record of names retired in a single season since the beginning of its current naming system in 2001, surpassing the previous record of five names, held by the 2011 and 2014 seasons.
+With a total of eight names, this set a new record of names retired in a single season since the beginning of its current naming system in 2001.